Action Bronson: Personal life

 Bronson has two children with a former girlfriend.
 Bronson's current girlfriend gave birth to a son in November 2019.

-In mid-2020, prompted by having reached a body weight of 400 lbs, and having a myriad of associated health problems, as well as by the birth of his son, Bronson began a regimen of healthier eating as well as boxing and high-intensity interval training.
+In mid-2020, prompted by having reached a body weight of 400 lbs, and having a myriad of associated health problems, as well as the birth of his son, Bronson began a regimen of healthier eating as well as boxing and high-intensity interval training.
 As of December 2020 he had lost 127 lb.
 He took up Brazilian jiu-jitsu in 2021, training under Ryron Gracie.